 Crispy level?
 SO HIGH RIGHT NOW GUYS.

-These waffles.
+These dairy free waffles.
 Man oh man oh man oh man.

 I can hardly contain my excitement for the moment in your very real person life when your teeth sink into a golden brown CRUNCH and then end in pillowy-soft-light-as-air-waffle NIRVANA.